mrieck/snip-css/README.md

 Firebug must first be installed for the extension to work.

-To snip a portion of a webpage, install the extension, then right-click an element in the inspector panel... there should be a "SnipCSS" option in the context menu.
+To snip a portion of a webpage, install the extension, then *right-click an element in the Firebug inspector panel*... there should be a "SnipCSS" option in the context menu.

 ##SnipCSS simple_server